mark@hobbs.design

 Product Owner: Phil Wheaton

-With no existing similar product or prior insights, we leveraged the MyAlberta Digital ID for our own research.
-This digital ID allows users to prove their identity online without needing paper documents or in-person visits, but it was originally limited to online government services.
+With no existing similar product or prior insights, we leveraged the MyAlberta Digital ID to supplement our own research.
+This digital ID allows users to prove their identity online without requiring the physical paper documents or in-person visits.
+The MyAlberta Digital ID is originally limited to online government services.
 To better understand user needs, we conducted interviews with current Albertans, uncovering key pain points around documentation.
 The top use cases identified included buying a car, getting insurance, and interacting with healthcare providers.

 The Launchpad serves as the user's dashboard, providing quick and easy access to their trusted contacts, institutions, and any personal documentation stored within the application.